"Where to store my premium Videos, Audio and PDFs so that they are not stolen?"

 - Encrypted Audio Streaming

-- Securing of PDFs by allowing you to create secure download links, or even embed them directly on to a page
+- Secure PDFs by allowing you to create secure download links, or even embed them directly on to a page, or prevent them from being downloaded.

 - Securing of any file with any extension, like images, spreadsheets, zips, docs, etc.

-For public videos that you would like to encourage sharing, liking and commenting, use YouTube.
+1. For public videos that you would like to encourage sharing, liking, and commenting, use YouTube.

-For private members-only videos, use Amazon S3 + S3MediaVault - or Vimeo.com.
+2. For private videos, use Amazon S3 + S3MediaVault paying a lot less (or Vimeo.com for a lot more).

-For protecting all of your content, like Video, Audio, PDF, Zip, Doc, etc, and also embed them on members-only pages in your WordPress website, in the most easy-to-consume manner, use Amazon S3 and S3MediaVault.
+3. For protecting all of your content - Video, Audio, PDF, Zip, Doc, etc. - and also embed them on members-only pages in your WordPress website, make them easy to access, and even optionally prevent them from being downloaded and pirated, use S3MediaVault.